Clip path

 The International Labor Organization regulates the Trinidad and Tobago employment laws.
 There are different terms and conditions related to HR activities for expansion into the country.
 Let's look at some of the major terms related to Trinidad and Tobago labor laws:

-Worker rights under employment act in Trinidad and Tobago:
+Worker rights under the Employment Act in Trinidad and Tobago:

 Entitlements Explanation

-Overtime entitlement Employees who work more than eight hours a day are entitled to additional payment at an hourly rate.
-Employees who choose to work on public holidays must get 200% of their wages.
+Overtime Entitlement Employees who work more than eight hours a day are entitled to additional payment at an hourly rate.
+Employees who choose to work on public holidays must receive 200% of their wages.

 Contractors vs. full-time employees